chrisjordanme/generator-noogie/README.md

 - `yo noogie:factory` Builds an Angular factory (services and providers coming soon)

 ## Features
-- Necessary component bundle files are auto-injected into the index.html
+- Newly genereated component bundle files are auto-injected into the index.html
 - Component Sass partials are auto-imported into a main.scss
 - Includes Sass and Bootstrap
+- It's called Noogie.
+What's not to love about that?

 ## Contribute
 Contributors are welcome.
 Please use the dev branch and fork/submit pull requests.
 Approved PR's will be merged into master on a forthcoming release cadence.